 Victor got up and walked towards him, as if in slow motion.
 He bent down and sucked the opium directly out of the offered hand.
 After thanking our host, he turned back to me, displaying a far more relaxed smile.

-“It’s fine, I don’t feel anything,” he nodded to me encouragingly, settling back on the pillows.
+“It’s fine, I don’t feel anything.”
+He nodded to me encouragingly, settling back on the pillows.

-He did look completely fine for a man who just drank the dirtiest tap water in the world directly out of a hand of a farmer who spent the entire day performing manual work in rural India.
+He did look completely fine for a man who just drank the dirtiest tap water in the world directly out of a hand of a farmer who spent an entire day performing manual work in rural India.

 The host poured more opium mix into his hand and extended it towards me, flashing a toothless smile.
 This was it.
 There was no backing out, no going back, no more excuses.
 I took my camera off and handed it to Victor.
-I walked towards the host, bent down towards the outstretched palm and drank.
+I walked towards the host, bent down towards the outstretched palm, and drank.

 Immediately my lips and tongue started tingling.
 I could feel the mixture swish around my mouth and pour down my throat, leaving slight numbness behind.
 I turned back towards Victor, feeling slightly unsteady on my feet.
 “Stop being a drama queen,” I told myself, “You are fine.
 You are fine.”